namelesspal18/makinteractlab.github.io/_projects/ElaStick_2020.md

 ### References

 Neung Ryu, Woojin Lee, Myung Jin Kim, and Andrea Bianchi.
 2020. **ElaStick: A Handheld Variable Stiffness Display for Rendering Dynamic Haptic Response of Flexible Object**.
-To appear in Proceedings of UIST 2020.
+In <i>Proceedings of the 33rd Annual ACM Symposium on User Interface Software and Technology</i> (<i>UIST '20</i>).
+Association for Computing Machinery, New York, NY, USA, 1035–1045.
+DOI:https://doi.org/10.1145/3379337.3415862

 <!-- DO NOT CHANGE MANUALLY -->